Would you like us to help you? - Click a Button and let us try

 Following on from a case of mine that I took to the Court of Appeal called Durham County Council v Dunn, I helped set up a campaigning group called Access to Care Records Campaign Group which lobbies hard for better access to Care Records for leavers from Care

-Other campaigns that I have fought include Mandatory Reporting.
+Other campaigns that I have fought include mandatory reporting.
 Please see the Campaigns Page

 The Association of Child Abuse Lawyers